top of page

 –––––

-As the Cold War gives way to the new era of globalisation, it seems for a time that the whole world can finally sing from the same song sheet.
-China emerges as a major player in the new reality.
-Unlike the Soviet Union, China has been able to transition from command economy to capitalism, albeit while retaining its one-party political system.
-Specialising in investment and exports, China is able to grow rapidly in the new environment of truly global markets.
+As the Cold War gives way to the new era of globalisation, it seems for a time that the whole world finally sings from the same song sheet.
+China emerges as a major player in the post-Cold War reality.
+Unlike the Soviet Union, China has been able to transition from command economy to capitalism, while retaining its one-party political system.
+Specialising in investment and exports, China is able to grow rapidly in a new world of truly global markets.
 By 2024, the Chinese economy has become the largest in the world in purchasing power parity terms (see here).

 Globalisation also hugely beneficial for other developing countries, which are finally left to run their own affairs.
 Without superpower support, the dictators find themselves unable to hold on to power.
 A blossoming of democracy takes place across developing countries, including most countries in Africa, Latin America, Eastern Europe, and Asia.

-Democracy turns out to be particularly good for the poor.
-Democracy in countries with many very poor people tends to produce quite conservative macroeconomic policies, which is precisely what poor countries need in order to grow.
-The logic is both simple and powerful: Any politician who wishes to be elected or re-elected in a country with larger numbers of poor people will have to respect their wishes.
-By dint of living at or close to the poverty line, the poor are highly economically vulnerable, so they prioritise stability and growth over all other policies.
+Democracy turns out to be particularly good for the poorest.
+Democracy in countries with many very poor people tends to lead to governments that pursue quite conservative macroeconomic policies, which is precisely what poor countries need in order to grow.
+The logic is simple and powerful: Any politician who wishes to be elected or re-elected in a country with larger numbers of poor people has to respect their wishes.
+By dint of living at or close to the poverty line, without access to social security, the poor are highly economically vulnerable, so they tend to vote for politicians who prioritise stability and growth over all other policies.

-Bowing to this political reality, elected officials across large numbers of poor countries adopt strong pro-growth policies, including inflation targeting, better fiscal policies, flexible exchange rates, debt reduction, and foreign exchange reserve accumulation.
-Many developing countries also build pension systems for the first time, which leads to the development of local bond markets and hence the ability to self-finance.
+Bowing to this political logic, elected officials across large numbers of poor countries adopt strongly pro-growth policies, including inflation targeting, better fiscal policies, flexible exchange rates, debt reduction, and foreign exchange reserve accumulation.
+Many developing countries also build pension systems for the first time, which enables them to develop local bond markets and hence the ability to self-finance.
 Government yield curves in turn enable corporates to issue bonds for the first time, improving private investment.

 The era of globalisation ushers in strong economic convergence (Source: here)

 In short, the absence of foreign interference allows poor countries to realise their inherent potential to catch up with rich economies, a process known as economic convergence.
-Between 1989 and 2008, the global economy experiences a boom led by emerging economies.
+Between 1989 and 2008, the global economy thus experiences a boom led by emerging economies.
 This period witnesses the largest improvement in welfare in human history as more people are lifted out of poverty than ever before.
-Aided by strong economic performance, many developing countries become sufficiently powerful to defend their own interests for the first time, ensuring the neo-Colonial controls exercised by rich countries over poor countries during the Cold War can never return.
+Aided by their strong economic performances, many developing countries become sufficiently powerful to defend their own interests for the first time, ensuring the neo-Colonial controls that were once exercised by rich countries over poor countries, especially during Colonialims and the Cold War, can never return.

-More importantly, trouble is brewing in Western economies as they begin to feel the pinch of competition from emerging economies.
-Aided by their newly-found stability and growth, emerging economies are able to attract investment from rich countries, resulting in the relocation of entire industries from the United States and Europe to Asia and other parts of the developing world.
-The exodus puts downwards pressure on wages in the West and the poorest-educated workers fare particularly badly.
+Even more importantly, trouble is brewing within Western economies as they start to feel the pinch of competition from emerging economies.
+Aided by their newly-found stability and growth, emerging economies have proven themselves capable of attracting investment from rich countries, which has resulted in the relocation of entire industries from to Asia and other parts of the developing world.
+This exodus of jobs and investment puts downwards pressure on the wages of low-income workers in the West, with the poorest-educated faring particularly badly.

-Immigration during this period – mainly of Eastern Europeans in Western Europe and of Asians and Latin Americans in the United States – also impacts low-paid workers adversely in the West, not least because discerning employers soon realise that immigrants work harder, are more motivated, and have better skills than local workers.
+Immigration during this period – mainly consisting of Eastern Europeans in Western Europe and Asians and Latin Americans in the United States – also impacts low-paid workers adversely, not least because discerning employers soon realise that immigrants work harder and are more motivated.
+Some even have better skills than local workers.

 US income inequality rises sharply during the era of globalisation (Source: here)

-It is important to stress rgar greater immigration, relocation of businesses to emerging economies, and the rise of tech billionaires do not cause the living standards of the working poor in rich economies to decline.
-Instead, these developments are different manifestations of the same wider phenomenon, namely the natural process of economic development, which is continuous and always produces winners and losers.
-The best way to respond to the resulting polarisation is not to fight change itself, but to invest to ensure that losers can quickly regain fitness.
+It is important to stress that greater immigration, relocation of businesses to emerging economies, and the rise of tech billionaires are not the cause of declining living standards of the working poor in rich economies.
+Rather, they are merely different manifestations of a natural process of economic development, which is continuous and always produces winners and losers.
+The best way to respond to the resulting polarisation is not to fight change itself, but to invest to help losers quickly regain fitness.

-This does not happen, however.
 Instead, for years, politicians in rich countries pursue policies of neglect towards the working poor.
-Hell-bent on cutting taxes for the middle class, they cut public spending and put off investing in the poor in the hope that stock markets will somehow lift all boats.
-The same naïve logic underpins policy decisions not to curb the monopolistic excesses of the new tech giants even though perfectly suitable anti-trust legislation is available for this purpose.
+Hell-bent on cutting taxes for the middle class and business, they cut public spending and put off investing in the poor in the hope that rising stock markets will somehow lift all boats.
+The same naïve logic underpins decisions not to curb the monopolistic excesses of the tech monopolies, even though perfectly suitable anti-trust legislation is available for this purpose.

-Then, in 2008/2009, the chickens come home to roost.
+Then, in 2008/2009, all the chickens come home to roost.
 The Global Financial Crisis suddenly places huge new fiscal demands on Western governments as their economies and stock markets collapse.
-The surpluses that could once have been made available to help the working poor are replaced by mountains of debt, almost overnight.
-Rather than getting a helping hand, the working poor now find themselves even worse off as a lengthy economic crisis takes hold in rich countries.
+The surpluses that might once have been available to help the working poor get replaced by mountains of debt, almost overnight.
+Rather than extending a helping hand, governments leave the working poor even worse off as a lengthy economic crisis takes hold in rich countries.

 Debt stocks in rich countries rise sharply in the aftermath of 08/09 (Source: here)

-Policy myopia of the kind displayed by Western governments in the run-up to 2008/2009 proves costly, especially in political terms.
+Polical neglect of vulnerable groups within rich countries, both in the run-up to 2008/2009 and afterwards, proves costly.
 When the needs of entire segments of the population are ignored, there will eventually be a major political backlash.
-The backlash, when it comes, turns out to be far worse than expected, because the economic crisis has turned the working poor into a much larger group and therefore a force to be reckoned with in the political landscape.
+The backlash, when it arrives, turns out to be far worse than expected, because the economic crisis has turned the working poor into a much larger group and therefore a bigger force in the political landscape.

 The working poor in rich countries consist of mainly white, badly educated, deeply ignorant, prejudiced, religious, gullible, and very angry people.
 Many feel entitled on racial grounds.
-These are precisely the features that make this group ripe for political exploitation, a dream target for any ambitious nationalist or fascist politician.
+These characteristics make this group ripe for political exploitation, especially by ambitious nationalist and fascist politicians.
 It is therefore no surprise that Far-Right populists in Europe and the United States make all-out efforts to woo them.
-The Far-Right soon racks up major gains in the polls, then at the ballot box.
+The Far-Right soon racks up major gains in the polls, soon after at the ballot box.

 The new crop of elected Far-Right nationalist leaders – UK’s Boris Johnson, Hungary’s Viktor Orban, Holland’s Geert Wilders and Donald Trump in the United States – ruthlessly exploit the ignorance and prejudices of the working poor.
 They employ blatantly populist methods, such as scapegoating of immigrants and blaming globalisation and China for the deteriorating conditions of the working poor.
 They call for complete disengagement with the rest of the world, including a halt to free trade.